What’s behind Syria’s return to the Arab League?

-BEIRUT (AP) — The Arab League’s decision to re-admit Syria after 12 years of ostracization was a significant symbolic victory for Damascus, part of a larger regional realignment and an indication of the United States’ waning role, analysts say.
+BEIRUT (AP) — The Arab League’s decision to re-admit Syria after shunning it for 12 years was a significant symbolic victory for Damascus, part of a larger regional realignment and an indication of the United States’ waning role, analysts say.

-But it may not immediately bring the reconstruction dollars that Syrian President Bashar Assad is hoping for, they say.
+But it may not immediately bring the reconstruction dollars that Syrian President Bashar Assad is hoping for.
 Nor is it likely to bring the changes Syria’s neighbors want, such as an agreement on refugee returns and moves to reduce drug trafficking.

-Syria is returning to the Arab fold even though there is no sign on the horizon of a resolution to the country’s uprising-turned-civil war, now in its 13th year.
+Syria is returning to the Arab fold even though there is no sign of a resolution to the country’s uprising-turned-civil war, now in its 13th year.
 The long-stalemated conflict has killed nearly a half million people since March 2011 and displaced half of the country’s pre-war population of 23 million.
-Multiple attempts to mediate a resolution have failed.
+Multiple mediation attempts have failed.

 The league approved Syria’s readmission at a closed-door meeting in Cairo on Sunday.
 It means Assad can attend the league’s summit in Jeddah, Saudi Arabia on May 19, further cementing his move out of pariah status.